 So beautiful!
 Need I say more?
 Parsnips would work really well too, and I was recently gifted 5 gallons of hazelnuts (!!!) so I’ll use them in place of almonds when I make this at Christmas.

 Miso Roast Parsnips on Mustard Butter Bean Mash & Garlic

 Oh man, the flavor profiles in this dish are out of this world.
 I laugh–muah ha ha ha–at anyone who thinks plant-based eating is bland and boring.
 I’m eating the best food of my life, thanks to good folks like Niki at Rebel Recipes who has a host of festive vegan recipes to make your mouth water.

 Roasted Squash Arugula Salad with Crispy Shallots, Macadamia Nut Cheese & Balsamic Reduction

-Minimalist Baker is no longer completely vegan, but she’s still one of my go-to food bloggers for incredible plant-based dishes, like this lovely salad.
+Minimalist Baker is no longer fully plant-based, but she’s still one of my go-to food bloggers for incredible vegan dishes, like this lovely salad.
 Filling and satisfying yet somehow light and refreshing at the same time.